 Bespoke is at the high end of the market and caters to the select few who can afford it.

 It gives the customer more say in the production and finishing of their suit from start to finish.
-They can choose the fabric, the fit, even which kind of buttons are used to finish the garment.
+They can choose the fabric, the fit, and even the type of buttons used to finish the garment.

 fully bespoke suit jacket details